 Movie of the Year: 2002

-Does Punch-Drunk Love have the strength to be our 2002 Movie of the Year?
+Does Adaptation. have the flexibility to be our 2002 Movie of the Year?

 While Americans overwhelmingly support the right of an individual to make their own decisions about abortion, unfortunately, that right is no longer protected everywhere in the U.S.

 The Supreme Court overturned Roe versus Wade on June 24th.

 Abortion is a basic healthcare need for the millions of people who can become pregnant.
 Everyone should have the freedom to decide what’s best for themselves and their families, including when it comes to ending a pregnancy.
 This decision has dire consequences for individual health and safety, and could have harsh repercussions for other landmark decisions.

 Restricting access to comprehensive reproductive care, including abortion, threatens the health and independence of all Americans.
 Even if you live in a state where abortion rights are upheld, access to safe medical procedures shouldn’t be determined by location, and it shouldn’t be the privilege of a small few.

 You can help by donating to local abortion funds.
 To find out where to donate for each state, visit donations4abortion.com.

 If you or someone you know needs help, or if you want to get more involved, here are 5 resources: